How to Create a Healthy Love Life No Matter Your Attachment Style

 How does your attachment style developed in early childhood specifically affect your present day relationships?
 Let’s take a closer look at the three different insecure attachment styles.
 (By the way, if you don’t yet know your attachment style, take this short quiz).

 If you have an anxious attachment style it's likely that part of you is drawn to be intimate with people yet another part of you is also worried or concerned that the person doesn't want to be with you.
-You end up pushing your own needs aside to accommodate your partner and encourage them to love you.
-Because you don’t feel secure in your relationship, you constantly seek validation and assurance, you’re apt to take things personally, you can be “clingy”, and it’s likely that you have an unfounded fear of being abandoned or rejected by your partner.
+You may find yourself prioritizing your partner’s needs, emotions, or comfort over your own in hopes of preserving closeness, connection, or reassurance within the relationship.
+Because the relationship may not feel fully secure to you internally, you may find yourself seeking reassurance often, becoming highly sensitive to relational shifts, overaccommodating, fearing abandonment, or struggling to fully trust that the connection is stable and safe.
 As a child, you probably had a parent that was overly controlling and didn’t foster your independence or you had an inconsistent experience of love which made it hard for you to read people’s behavior.
 That's why you need a lot of reassurance from the people in your life in the present day.
 It makes sense when you connect the dots between then and now, doesn’t it?

-If you have an avoidant- dismissive attachment style you’ve learned that the best way to get your needs met is to act like you don’t have any, and so you probably don’t have much of a desire to depend on other people or to have other people depend on you.
+If you have an avoidant- dismissive attachment style you’ve learned that the best way to get your needs met is to act like you don’t have any because depending on others didn’t feel emotionally safe or reliable, and so independence, self-sufficiency, emotional distance, or minimizing your own needs became protective strategies.
 You get close but not that close and you stay very vigilant about your partner’s attempts to limit your freedom.
 You haven't really been brought up to trust people and so you avoid intimacy.
-You’ll dismiss your partner’s feelings, ignore them and their needs, and distance yourself from them in any number of ways.
-Instead, you’ve learned to be incredibly self-sufficient.
-And this likely happened because you grew up around adults who were emotionally unavailable, who were insensitive to your requests for connection, or who expected you to be independent at an early age.
+You may struggle to stay emotionally engaged during vulnerability, conflict, or closeness and instead create distance, independence, distraction, withdrawal, or emotional shutdown when intimacy begins to feel overwhelming.
+And this likely happens because you grew up around adults who were emotionally unavailable, who were insensitive to your requests for connection, or who expected you to be independent at an early age.
 You learned to disconnect first from your parents and then all other people in your adult life too.

-If you have an avoidant-fearful aka disorganized attachment style it’s almost like you want to be close but you’re also afraid to be close.
+If you have an avoidant-fearful aka disorganized attachment style you may deeply long for closeness while simultaneously feeling overwhelmed, fearful, unsafe, or guarded once emotional intimacy begins to develop.
 Like the avoidant-dismissive attachment style, you limit closeness and protect your own freedom at all costs, staying aware of any attempts your partner might make to limit your autonomy.
-You appear distant, sometimes even cold, you want your space, and it’s not unlikely that you take a long time to respond to calls or texts.
+You might appear emotionally distant, sometimes guarded, and you want your space as parts of you work to preserve a sense of autonomy, space, emotional control, or distance as a way of maintaining safety.
 Early on in your life, you probably received instruction from your parents or caregivers to complete some sort of unsolvable tasks or a message of “come here... go away”, for example being asked to sweep the floor and then being yelled at because you weren’t doing it right.
 There might have also been trauma in your past and so you learned to protect yourself by creating distance from other people.
 In both avoidant attachment styles, you do have a lingering need for closeness but it’s buried deep within and strongly repressed.

 #3- Reparent and heal your inner child.

-Reparenting and healing your inner child will allow you to create relationships in the present and future that are more trusting, caring, and healthy than those of your past.
+Healing your inner child can help support you in creating relationships in the future that are healthier, more trusting, and emotionally connected than those of your past.

 What might this look like depending on your attachment style?